sachinbijalwan/App_Data_Collecting/README.md

 BASIC DESCRIPTION -:

-* This repository is an android studio project for making an app that can record a video and along with video, it is also recording accelerometer sensor values and gps location of the mobile phone used in the context.
+* This repository is an android studio project for making an app that can record a video and along with video, it is also recording accelerometer sensor values and gps location of the mobile phone used in the context for research purposes.

-* This repository will also contains some matlab scripts in a different folder.
-As of now , this script are able to segment road using color segmentation.

 * This repository was initially developed by Sachin Bijalwan(contact - 2015csb1027@iitrpr.ac.in).
 Future developers can add their name and contact info in this point.